ucycg/astropix-python-LFndry-Test/README.md

 Python based lightweight cross-platform tool for controlling the GECCO System.

 To interact with the FTDI-Chip the ftd2xx package is used, which provides a wrapper around the proprietary D2XX driver.
+The free pyftdi driver currently does not support the synchronous 245 FIFO mode.\
-For Bitmanipulation the bitstring package is used.
+For bit manipulation the bitstring package is used.

 Features:
 * Write asicSR